udeyrishi/DigiCAD/Readme_for_submission.txt

 Given a Boolean function as an input (as a string), our program will parse the string and create a Boolean Function object from it.
 This object has a variety of methods that can be used to analyze and/or simplify the function into different forms.
 The simplification is done using the Quine-McCluskey algorithm.

+*Our program is built in Python 3.3*.
+The command line is compatible with Python 3.4 as well.
+Our program may or may not be fully compatible with Python 3.2.

 USAGE:
-To run our program, you can use either the GUI or the command-line interface. *The GUI has several glitches*, but is useful for quickly demostrating functionality.
+To run our program, you can use either the GUI or the command-line interface. *The GUI has some minor glitches*, but is useful for quickly demostrating functionality.
 The command-line is more stable.
 To test the functions individually, import boolfunc.py into a python3 command line (or iPython), and all of the functions from all files will be imported.
 To create a Boolean function, you can use: